-- 1. that the Codes define children as all persons under the age of 18. - 2. that the Children's Code for Advertising Food remain separate. - 3. that only healthy food be advertised. - 4. that a fit-for-purpose nutrient profiling system be used to evaluate all food and beverage marketing before it is aired or made public. - 5. the introduction of independent monitoring and evaluation of the Codes and the complaints process. - 6. that criteria and definitions within the Code are strengthened and clearly stated. - 7. that the Codes include the examples of marketing provided in WHO's A Framework for the Implementation of the Set of Recommendations on the Marketing of Foods and Non-alcoholic Beverages to Children (p.
-10) (30). - 8. that the time restrictions for unhealthy food and beverage marketing on television be extended to 11pm and that restrictions on unhealthy food advertising include programmes where it is expected that children will make up 20% or more of the audience (32). - 9. that provision is made for food packaging and sponsorship in the new Code, and that allowance is made for new and evolving media formats. - 10. that the new Codes make provision for a wide variety of settings where children and adolescents gather. - 11. that an easy-to-use complaints process, which incorporates a mechanism for children to use, be implemented. - 12. that the complaints process is regularly promoted to the public, similar to the publicity about how to complain about breaches of the Broadcasting Standards.
+- 1. The Network recommends that the review panel refer to the following WHO document to guide the development of the new Codes: Set of recommendations on the marketing food and non-alcoholic beverages to children.(2) - 2.
+The Network specifically recommends: - that the Codes define children as all persons under the age of 18. - that the Children's Code for Advertising Food remain separate. - that only healthy food be advertised, and that a fit-for-purpose nutrient profiling system be used to evaluate all food and beverage marketing before it is aired or made public. - the introduction of independent monitoring and evaluation of the Codes and the complaints process. - that criteria and definitions within the Code are strengthened and clearly stated. - that the Codes include the examples of marketing provided in WHO's A Framework for the Implementation of the Set of Recommendations on the Marketing of Foods and Non-alcoholic Beverages to Children (p.
+10).
+(30)

+- that the time restrictions for unhealthy food and beverage marketing on television be extended to 9pm and that restrictions on unhealthy food advertising include programmes where it is expected that children will make up 20% or more of the audience.
+(32) - that provision is made for food packaging and sponsorship in the new Code, and that allowance is made for new and evolving media formats. - that the new Codes make provision for a wide variety of settings where children and adolescents gather. - that an easy-to-use complaints process, which incorporates a mechanism for children to use, be implemented. - that the complaints process is regularly promoted to the public, similar to the publicity about how to complain about breaches of the Broadcasting Standards.